Dynamic PricingLast updated on 01/16/2023

-Price level—Add additional dollar amount or percentage to the base price for different price levels.
-For example, if the service requires additional work such as moving heavy boxes to get to a furnace, then the technician can choose a higher price level to accommodate for the unexpected additional level of effort.
+Price level: Add an additional dollar amount or percentage to the base price for different price levels.
+For example, suppose the service requires additional work such as moving heavy boxes to get to a furnace.
+In that case, the technician can choose a higher price level to accommodate for the unexpected additional level of effort.

-Static pricing—Create exclusions from using Dynamic Pricing.
-For example, if dynamic pricing of a specific service does not calculate prices appropriately, you can exclude it and use the service’s static price fields set in your pricebook.
+Static pricing: Create exclusions by using Dynamic Pricing.
+For example, if the dynamic pricing of a specific service does not calculate prices appropriately, you can exclude it and use the service’s static price fields set in your pricebook.